Stabilized material point methods for coupled large deformation and fluid flow in porous materials: Numerical examples

 The analytical solution is given by

 Using the standard and stabilized MPM formulations under quasi-static conditions, we simulate Terzaghi's problem under an undrained condition.
 To get specific solutions, we assign the material's bulk modulus as $K=1$ MPa, Poisson's ratio as $\nu=0.25$, the coefficient of consolidation as $c_{v} = 1.8\times10^{-5}$ m$^2$/s, and the domain height as $H=1$ m.
 To compare the numerical solution with the small-strain analytical solution, we apply a small load of $w=0.001$ MPa.
-Then we run a single time step to $t$ = 0.1 second which corresponds to $T=1.8\times10^{-6}$.
-To investigate sensitivity with respect to spatial discretization, we use two levels of discretization: (1) 80 material points with 160 quadrilateral elements in the background mesh, and (2) 160 material points within 320 quadrilateral elements.
-Each element contains 2 material points for both cases.
+To investigate sensitivity with respect to spatial discretization, we use two levels of discretization: (a) 40 material points with 80 quadrilateral elements in the background mesh, and (b) 80 material points within 160 quadrilateral elements.
+Each element contains 2 material points in both cases.
+For the 1D consolidation problem, Vermeer and Verruijt~\cite{Vermeer1981} derived that a time increment smaller than $(1/6)h^{2}/c_{v}$ will lead to unstable numerical solution.
+Because our purpose is to examine the performance of the stabilization method, we deliberately set $\Del{t}=0.1$ second which is smaller than $(1/6)h^{2}/c_{v}$ in both cases.
+Therefore, unless stabilized, the numerical solution should exhibit checkerboard oscillations.
+Then we run a single time step to $t$ = 0.1 second.